JooshJin/ViolinViolaClassifier/README.md

 ### Google Colab

-1. Open `vv_classifier_main_pipeline.ipynb` in Colab.
+1. Open `vv_classifier_main_pipeline_final.ipynb` in Colab.

+Can be anywhere in your drive, preferably a non-Yale or other high-security Google account, as that can cause issues with retrieving the solos dataset on Youtube.
+See [Solos Dataset](#2.-Solos-Dataset)

-2. Run the cells in order, ensuring you mount Drive and log into YouTube when prompted.
+2. Run the cells in order, ensuring you mount Drive and log into YouTube beforehand.

 ---